 Assistant Professor of English

-Nicole Lobdell joined the English Department in 2016 as a Visiting Assistant Professor of English.
+Nicole Lobdell joined the English Department in 2016 as an Assistant Professor of English (NTT).
 Previously, she was a Marion L. Brittain Fellow in the School of Literature, Media, and Communication at Georgia Tech in Atlanta, GA.
 She holds a PhD in English from the University of Georgia.